threefoldfoundation/www_threefold_io/content/home/index.md

 <br/>

-## Decentralized Autonomous.<br>Internet Infrastructure.
+## Decentralized Internet Infrastructure

 ThreeFold is a globally-distributed grid of storage, compute, and network capacity, acting as “no middleman” Internet resources between independent capacity providers and users.
+Founded by Internet 1.0 Pioneers and supported by a global community.

 <br>